sifank/NexDome_Beaver/README.md

 ALERTS
 ======
-Do monitor the Release Notes to see what's going on.
+Do monitor the Release Notes to see what's going on and determine if you need to clone this again.

 This document is a work in process...